Adslot/adslot-ui/README.md

 Core component library.
 By Adslot
 ---------------------------------

 A library of core components used to develop our Adslot and Symphony products.
-This will draw apon custom in-house components from adslot/alexandria as well as restyled vendor components eg Bootstrap, Select2.
+This will draw on custom in-house components from adslot/alexandria as well as restyled vendor components eg Bootstrap, Select2.

 Technology: